Colombia with Kids: 3-Week Family Itinerary

 Swimming under waterfalls is one of the best things to do in Minca, and there are several to choose from.
 Pozo Azul is the most popular waterfall in Minca, but we like to avoid crowds so we opted to hike to the Marinka Waterfalls.
 It’s a beautiful natural setting and there are good facilities to ensure your visit is an enjoyable one.

-Days 14-15: Cartagena
+Days 14-15: Cartagena with Kids

 Our 5-hour private transfer from Minca to Cartagena was a comfortable, enjoyable ride along the Caribbean coastline.
-We stayed at a Cartagena hotel in the trendy Getsemani district, just a few minutes outside the historic colonial Old Town.
+We stayed at a Cartagena hotel in the trendy Getsemaní district, just a few minutes outside the historic colonial Old Town.

 We spent our first full day in Cartagena aimlessly wandering the labyrinth of streets within Old Town Cartagena.
 It’s so much fun to put Google Maps away and simply wander the streets of colonial Cartagena, allowing yourself to get lost.